Agshinhummatov/E-CommerceAPI-ASP.NET-Core-OnionArchitectureProject/README.md

    - Viewing Product List
    - Creating an Order
 5. Technical Details
-   - .NET Framework Pros and Cons
+   - .NET Framework
    - Onion Architecture Implementation
    - CQRS and Mediator Design Utilization
+   - Authentication with JWT Token and Rerfresh Token
+   - Login with Google and Facebook
+   - Files are uploaded to Microsoft Azure storage
 6. Example Code Snippets
    - Command or Query Processing
    - Managing Commands and Queries using Mediator